-—The indication is in the DTIM beacon corresponding to that nontransmitted BSSID sent by the transmitted BSSID of the same multiple BSSID set as the nontransmitted BSSID and is based on the latest information about the other APs of the AP MLD that the transmitted BSSID has when it schedules the DTIM beacon.
+—The indication is in the DTIM beacon corresponding to that nontransmitted BSSID sent by the transmitted BSSID of the same multiple BSSID set as the nontransmitted BSSID and is based on the latest information about the other APs affiliated with(#) the AP MLD that the transmitted BSSID has when it schedules the DTIM beacon.

-—These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) in the same AP MLD shall be contiguous.
+—These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) affiliated with(#) the same AP MLD shall be contiguous.

 35.3.15.2 Group addressed frame reception

-A non-AP STA affiliated with a non-AP MLD shall follow the item (e) defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by the AP affiliated with the associated AP MLD on the corresponding link.
+A non-AP STA affiliated with a non-AP MLD shall follow the item (e) defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by its associated AP affiliated with the associated AP MLD(CID #8246).

-If an indication of buffered group addressed frames in the TIM element about an AP in an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery in that link.
+If an indication of buffered group addressed frames in the TIM element about an AP affiliated with(#) an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery in the link that the STA is operating on (CID #8247).

 A non-AP MLD shall filter out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.

+NOTE 1—A non-AP STA affiliated with a non-AP MLD may detect duplicate group addressed Data frames according to 10.3.2.14.3 (Receiver requirements) and discard them.
+(CID #4280, 8044)

+NOTE 2— Additional and exceptional rules of group addressed frame delievery and reception for NSTR mobile AP MLD are defined in 35.3.18 (NSTR mobile AP MLD operation) (CID #4278)